saima-abdullah/KnowYourBite/readme.md

 ---

 ## **Problem Statement**
-Consumers face challenges in understanding food product labels and identifying harmful ingredients.
-This project, "Know Your Bite: Smarter Food Choices," aims to address these challenges by:
-1. Classifying food products as "healthy" or "unhealthy" based on their ingredient lists.
-2. Recommending healthier alternatives for products deemed "unhealthy."

-By leveraging machine learning and a recommender system, this solution empowers consumers to make informed dietary decisions and aligns their food choices with their health goals.
+"Know Your Bite" empowers consumers to make informed dietary choices by classifying food products based on ingredient lists and recommending healthier alternatives.
+This app leverages machine learning and extensive data to simplify food label complexity, improve transparency, and encourage healthier eating habits.
 ## **Background**

 Food labeling and ingredient transparency are significant concerns for consumers striving to make informed dietary decisions.
 Complex ingredient lists, harmful additives, ambiguous terms, and alternative ingredient names make it challenging to assess health impacts.
 These challenges are further exacerbated by inconsistent labeling standards.
 While ingredient data is available, leveraging it effectively requires innovative solutions.
 Addressing these issues can empower consumers, promote healthier dietary habits, and enhance transparency.